In Search of Iguassu

 (Three breakfasts, two lunches and two dinners included)

 On day 13, travel to the port in Angra dos Reis and take a boat over to Ilha Grand which is located just off the coast.
 Relax with a refreshing Caipirinha as you enjoy the gorgeous views from one of the island’s many beaches.
 If you want something more active, why not go snorkelling or surfing at Lopes Mendes.
 There’s a true tropical paradise feel to this place, with very few cars and amazing scenery.
+There’s also time for hiking, swimming or biking if you prefer.

 Rio de Janeiro